LinuxInLondon/draft-documents/code-of-conduct.md

 ### Short Version
 'Linuxing in London' strives to be an encouraging and safe space for everyone.
 We are collectively and individually committed to safety and inclusivity.
 We expect full respect of our Members, our Speakers, their respective Organisations, Organising Staff, Host Facilities, and their property.

+Participants violating these rules may be expelled from the event and/or online community spaces at the discretion of the organisers.

 ### Long Version
 #### 'Linuxing in London' strives to be an encouraging and safe space for everyone regardless of:
 * gender, gender identity or gender expression sexual orientation